-Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar (cont.) bifenthrin (Brigade 2EC) 2.1-6.4 oz 14 RESTRICTED USE.
-Do not feed immature plants and peanut hay to livestock. spinosad + gamma- cyhalothrin (Consero) 2.0-2.8 oz 14 RESTRICTED USE.
-Do not allow grazing of crop residue or harvest of crop residue for hay until 14 days after last application. beta-cyfluthrin + imidacloprid (Leverage 360) 2.8 oz 14 RESTRICTED USE.
-Pegging chlorpyrifos (Lorsban 15G) - - Lorsban 15G is not labeled for use against leafhopper but will provide suppression if applied for soil insects. phorate (Thimet 20G) 10.0 lb 90 RESTRICTED USE.
+Treatment Insecticide (Formulation) Amount product per acre Time limits: days before harvest Remarks Foliar (cont.) beta-cyfluthrin + imidacloprid (Leverage 360) 2.8 oz 14 RESTRICTED USE.
+Pegging chlorpyrifos (Lorsban 15G) Lorsban 15G is not labeled for use against leafhopper but will provide suppression if applied for soil insects. phorate (Thimet 20G) 10.0 lb 90 RESTRICTED USE.
 Distribute granules as a band over the fruiting zone at pegging.
 Work into the top few inches of soil immediately.
 Do not graze or feed treated hay or forage to livestock.
 In-furrow phorate (Thimet 20G) 5.0 lb 90 RESTRICTED USE.
 Distribute granules evenly in the furrow.
 Do not graze or feed treated hay or forage to livestock.

-\ GENERAL - Apply pegging treatments in 10- to 18-inch bands on row from the last week in June through mid-July after pegging begins and before vines close in middles.
+^{} GENERAL - Apply pegging treatments in 10- to 18-inch bands on row from the last week in June through mid-July after pegging begins and before vines close in middles.
 Effectiveness of treatments is increased if insecticides are covered by shallow cultivation to avoid exposure to sunlight and lateral movement with heavy rains.